carlomilanesi/rs-measures/docs/Motivation.md

 let mass3 = mass1.convert::<Pound>();
 ```

 The third statement simply invokes the `convert` method.
 The correct formula is inferred by using the type of the destination variable.
-The last statement must specify the destination unit of measurement, as for the destination variable no type is specified.
+The last statement must specify the destination unit of measurement, because otherwise no type can be inferred for the destination variable.

-## User-specified properties and units of measurement
+## Non-standard units of measurement

+Some existing libraries, for example the UOM crate, encapsulate each value in an object which represents that value in a standard unit of measurement, typically taken from the SI international standard.
+This raises the problem of how to handle non-standard units, like milligrams or pounds for mass.
-Some existing libraries, for example the UOM crate, solve the previous issues by defining a set of standard units, typically taken from the SI international standard, and, at run-time, they convert all input values from the user-chosen units to such standard units, and they convert all output values from such standard units to user-chosen units.
+These libraries use always internally a standard unit, and so, at run-time, they can convert any input value from a user-chosen unit to a standard unit, and they can convert any output value from a standard unit to a user-chosen unit.

 Such technique has the following drawbacks:

-1. It forces programmers to use units that are different from the ones actually seen by users.
-For example, a developer wants to use everywhere only pounds.
-But if he tries to explore with a debugger the contents of a weight object, he finds a value in kilograms.
+1. It forces developers to use units that are different from the ones actually seen by users.
+For example, a developer wants to use only the pound as a unit of mass.
+But if he tries to explore with a debugger the contents of a mass object, he finds a value in kilograms.
 2. It may introduce rounding errors.
 3. It introduces a small conversion overhead for every I/O operation.

-Instead, when using Rs-Measures, if the input is always in pounds, the number is always stored in pounds, and the output is always in pounds, and so no run-time conversion operations are needed.
+Instead, when using rs-measures, the developer can choose the pound as a unit of the mass, so that the input is in pounds, the computations are in pounds, and the output is in pounds.
+This eases debugging, avoids unexpected rounding errors, and avoids run-time conversion overhead.

 Regarding the rounding errors, consider, for example, the following Rust code using the UOM crate: